-If you selected "None" for a device type during initial setup, you can later add a device with this screen.
+If you selected "None" for a device type during initial setup, you can later select the Add option and add a device with this screen.
 This screen also opens when you select the Change option in the Edit NetCommand screen.